-The Nichirei Group has formulated a policy for in-house control designed to help bring to fruition its management principles, brand statement, and CSR policy.
+The Nichirei Group has formulated a policy for in-house control designed to help bring to fruition its management principles, brand statement, and Sustainability policy.
 We have established and implement an in-house system to facilitate operational effectiveness and staff ability, ensure the accuracy of financial reports, comply with laws and regulations pertinent to our business, and to protect assets.

 Since FY2009, in accordance with the Financial Instruments and Exchange Act and to ensure the requisite reliability in financial reporting, Nichirei has conducted self-assessments and submitted the results in the form of an internal control report.
 The Group identifies those companies and business processes that have a major impact on overall financial reporting on a consolidated basis, and implements controls to mitigate risk.
 As a result, independent divisions assess the efficiency of companywide internal controls and internal controls relating to business processes, ensuring the reliability of the Group’s financial reporting.

 1. Compliance with the law and internal regulations

 1) The Company, in accordance with the Group’s management principles and code of conduct, shall comply with the laws, regulations, and its articles of incorporation, refrain from dishonest or antisocial corporate activities, and ensure that competition is fair.

 2) As the holding company, the Company shall manage the Group and strengthen corporate governance by establishing, implementing, maintaining internal controls for the entire Group; formulate business strategies for the Group; conduct internal Group audits; monitor business companies; and facilitate the joint procurement of assets.

 3) The Company shall ensure its disclosures are prompt, accurate, and fair, based on the Group’s accounting regulations.
 It shall be accountable to shareholders and investors on an ongoing basis, while ensuring the transparency of corporate information.